adarshgumashta/Awesome-Android-Interview/Android相关/Android高级面试题.md

     Parent layer's onInterceptTouchEvent

     As mentioned earlier, the underlying View can receive this event with a precondition: if the parent layer allows it.
 Assuming that the parent level's dispatch method is not changed, the parent's onInterceptTouchEvent method is called before the system calls the underlying onTouchEvent.
-Whether the parent layer View wants to intercept the action after the touch event.
-If onInterceptTouchEvent returns true, then all actions after this touch event will not be passed to the deep View, and will be passed to the parent layer's onTouchEvent, which means that the parent layer has intercepted the touch event, and the subsequent action is also You don't have to ask onInterceptTouchEvent, the onInterceptTouchEvent will not be called again after the action that is emitted after this touch event until the next touch event.
+Whether onInterceptTouchEvent means that the parent layer has intercepted the touch event, and the subsequent action is also You don't have to ask onInterceptTouchEvent, the onInterceptTouchEvent will not be called again after the action that is emitted after this touch event until the next touch event.
 If onInterceptTouchEvent returns false, then this action will be sent to the deeper View, and each subsequent action will ask the parent layer's